rogerallen/rogerallen.github.com/_posts/scriptcraft-for-creating-topography-in-minecraft.md

 tags: [minecraft, scriptcraft, topography, geography, maps]
 ---

-I'm finding [Minecraft](https://minecraft.net/) along with [ScriptCraft](http://scriptcraftjs.org/) is an excellent way to motivate my son to learn programming.
-[Walter Higgins](https://twitter.com/walter) has created a fantastic environment for interacting with the minecraft world.
+I'm finding [ScriptCraft](http://scriptcraftjs.org/) is an excellent way to motivate my son to learn programming.
+[Walter Higgins](https://twitter.com/walter) has created a fantastic environment for interacting with the [minecraft](https://minecraft.net/) world.
 First steps can be taken from within the game itself, manipulating blocks to create houses and geometrical shapes.
 Next, you can save your programs as files and reload the code as you edit it in a text editor.

-The best part of ScriptCraft for me was the excellent introductory documentation.
+The most impressive part of ScriptCraft so far is the excellent introductory documentation.
 When I first showed my son the system, I could only give him the briefest of introductions as I had a phone meeting to attend.
 Then I pointed him at [the Young Person's Guide to Programming Minecraft](https://github.com/walterhiggins/ScriptCraft/blob/master/docs/YoungPersonsGuideToProgrammingMinecraft.md#the-young-persons-guide-to-programming-in-minecraft) and had to call into the meeting.
-I was worried that he was going to get frustrated and give up...but after two hours of meetings he was still happily exploring and creating houses, spheres and blocks in the minecraft world--all by himself.
+I was worried that he was going to get frustrated and give up...but after the meeting he was still happily exploring and creating houses, spheres and blocks in the minecraft world--all by himself.
 Granted, he has learned some basic JavaScript before, but it was wonderful that he was able to get going so easily.
-The other minecraft mod systems could take a lesson from this as I find their documentation pretty opaque.
+The other minecraft mod systems could take a lesson from this as I have found their documentation only covers the very basics.

+After learning the basics of ScriptCraft, we wondered if we could recreate our local region in minecraft?

 Digital Elevation Models in MineCraft
 -------------------------------------